-Sound accounting practices and good internal controls require procedures to ensure that all fund activity, including interfund transfers, is accurately recorded in the accounting records.
+Sound accounting practices and good internal controls require procedures to ensure that all fund activity, including interfund transfers, is recorded accurately in the accounting records.

-Without such procedures, there is an increased risk of not only the Board not being fully apprised of the financial status of the Society's funds but also the loss, theft, or misuse of Society money.
+Without such procedures, there is an increased risk of not only the Society's Board of Directors not being fully apprised of the financial status of the Society's funds but also the loss, theft, or misuse of Society money.
+A similar comment was included in the prior year's report.